Gandhi & Nonviolence Cards

-People all over the world have had a chance to interact with our cards and have found them useful for personal meditation, historical education and as an “icebreaker” tool to get people thinking about social justice.
+People all over the world have had a chance to interact with our cards and have found them useful for personal meditation, historical education and as an “icebreaker” tool to get people thinking about social justice (they also make great graduation gifts!).
 The cards include original photos from Gandhi’s life and the Indian Independence Movement on the front, and historical information, and interactive prompts on the back.

 Our goal is to increase people’s understanding about nonviolence in a way that is informative, interactive, and inspirational by communicating the message of hope and peace that Gandhi fought so hard to achieve in his brilliant lifetime.

 We love to receive stories and pictures of our Gandhi Cards in action.
 Have some to share?
 Email them to email@example.com.